atreyasha/spp-explainability/docs/develop.md

         2.  upadte readme and usages with finalized STE/output neurons terminologies

+        3.  rename all mentions of regex to RE in readme if this is possible

-        3.  add information on best model downloads and preparation -\> add these to Google Drive later on
+        4.  add information on best model downloads and preparation -\> add these to Google Drive later on

-        4.  update metadata eg. with comprehensive python/shell help scripts, comments describing functionality and readme descriptions for git hooks
+        5.  update metadata eg. with comprehensive python/shell help scripts, comments describing functionality and readme descriptions for git hooks

-        5.  test out all shell-scripts and python code to make sure everything works the same after major renamings
+        6.  test out all shell-scripts and python code to make sure everything works the same after major renamings

-        6.  test download and all other scripts to ensure they work
+        7.  test download and all other scripts to ensure they work

-        7.  perform spell-check on readme
+        8.  perform spell-check on readme

 2. Dependencies, typing and testing